Hi Lou, I’ve got a knowledgeable customer at our shop who is well versed in Dynafit tech, but is having problems with his current binding setup.

 I really want to get this guy set up well, as he will be attempting to climb and ski Denali.
 As I mentioned, he is well versed in the whole Dynafit realm, so I don’t think this is a case of a greenhorn getting confused and feeling his bindings are more problematic than they really are.
 Instead, the bindings seem to be somewhat past their prime… Any thoughts you have would be very much appreciated.

-G., what never ceases to amaze me, and is wonderful about Dynafit bindings, is that many owners refuse to let them die.
-I mean, the same guy who will buy new car tires when necessary, or even a new car, will run the same bindings till they’ve nearly disintegrated into their component atoms… Shoot, they could even make a zombie movie out of this syndrome: Ayiiiiii, I chopped of the Dyafit’s heel unit, it kept skiing!
-I bashed the toe lever with a rock, it kept working!
-Quick, hand me that 12 gauge and a handfull of shells, I’ve got to put these things to rest!
-Oh no, the toe pins bit me, now I’ve got the disease, I’ve become, OMG, a Dynafitter!
+They could make a zombie movie out of this syndrome.
+WORLD WAR D!
+I chopped off the Dynafit’s heel unit; it kept skiing!
+I bashed the toe lever with a rock; it kept working!
+Quick, hand me that 12 gauge and a handful of shells, I’ve got to put these things to rest!
+What makes it stop, only a head shot?
+Where is the head!?
+Oh no, the toe pins bit me, now I’ve got the virus, I’ve become, OMG, a Dynafitter!

 Yeah, the customer is always right, and you should apply that principle to this guy.
 Understood.
 But he needs to know that using a worn out pair of ski bindings on the icy crevassed terrain of the highest peak in North America is just, well, not smart.
 I said that, you didn’t.
-Instead, how about just sharing with him how our incredibly successful WildSnow Denali ski expedition of last spring (7 guys, mostly newbies, unguided, all make ski descent) was 100% equipped with new condition ST or FT bindings.
+Instead, how about just sharing with him how our successful WildSnow Denali ski expedition of 2010 (7 guys, mostly newbies, unguided, all make ski descent) was 100% equipped with Dynafit bindings in new or near-new conditions.
 No one tried to skimp on bindings and skis, and that was intentional.

-Thinking on this: Bring skis and bindings that work, that way you can concentrate on little things like eating and drinking.
-Which become big things above 14.000 feet, which is the equivalent of 15,000 feet or more when you’re on the BIG ONE.
+The idea is to bring skis and bindings that work, that way you can concentrate on little things like eating and drinking (which become big things above 14,000 feet, which is the equivalent of 15,000 feet or more when you’re on the BIG ONE.)

-So, here is my advice: You shouldn’t even touch rebuilding those old TLTs, reason being that getting a toe base that’s compatible with that touring lock lever might be impossible, not to mention the need for at least one new heel base, which may also be incompatible.
+So, my advice: You shouldn’t even touch rebuilding those old TLTs because getting a toe base that’s compatible with that touring lock lever might be impossible, not to mention the need for at least one new heel base, which may also be incompatible.
 Instead, just give your loyal customer and long time Dynafitter a 10% courtesy discount or advance sale price on a nice new pair of ST bindings, with brakes.

 Speaking of which, I would advise anyone using skis on West Buttress Denali to use ski brakes, as they reduce a lot of mental stress and potential disaster, especially if you get in situations with a lot of wind hardened snow or ice where a ski could take off sans rider even on low angle terrain.
 Leashes are good too, but frankly, after my experience last spring are not as important as I thought they’d be since the chances of falling in a crevasse with skis on are pretty minimal so long as you’re careful.
 And even if you do loose a ski you’re still getting out on foot if necessary.
 All that said, advise your customer that the ST is going to have more ramp angle than the TLT, and that he needs to get out and try the new bindings with his Denali boots and makes sure everything feels correct.